Ivy League Schools in Pennsylvania: 11 Top Schools

 Location: Villanova, PA

-Villanova was founded in 1842 by the Order of Saint Augustine and today continues to follow the Catholic tradition.
+Villanova was founded in 1842 by the Order of Saint Augustine and continues to follow the Catholic tradition today.
 It commonly appears on lists of the best Catholic universities in the country.
-Villanova students perform approximately 250,000 hours of service annually and, since 2006, the school has held the St. Thomas Day of Service, honoring Villanova’s patron saint—the 16th-century Augustinian bishop of Valencia, Spain—known for his great charity to the poor and marginalized.
+Villanova students perform approximately 250,000 hours of service annually and, since 2006, the school has held the St. Thomas Day of Service, honoring Villanova’s patron saint, who is known for his great charity to the poor and marginalized of 16th century Spain.

 Villanova has also made a large commitment to sustainability.
-The university has adopted an aggressive sustainability plan that aims to achieve some lofty goals by 2023, including purchasing all its electricity from renewable energy, eliminating the sale of single-use plastic on campus, and a 50% reduction in all emissions.
-The university also intends to eliminate food insecurity by all Villanovans and ensure all Villanovans are paid a living wage.
+The university has adopted an aggressive sustainability plan that aims to achieve some lofty goals by 2030, including purchasing all its electricity from renewable energy, eliminating the sale of single-use plastic on campus, and a 50% reduction in all emissions.
+The university also intends to eliminate food insecurity among all Villanovans and to ensure that all Villanovans are paid a living wage.

 10. Dickinson College